dotnet/runtime/src/coreclr/nativeaot/docs/compiling.md

 ## Add ILCompiler package reference

-To use Native AOT with your project, you need to add a reference to the ILCompiler NuGet package containing the Native AOT compiler and runtime.
+To use Native AOT with your project, you need to add `<PublishAot>true</PublishAot>` to your project file.
+Nuget package for Native AOT compiler and runtime would be included automatically.

 Once you have added the package sources, add a reference to the ILCompiler package either by running
 ```bash